gruntlord5/star-lite-docs/README.md

 # Star-Lite Docs

-A drop-in documentation theme that brings the power of [Starlight](https://github.com/withastro/starlight) documentation to [EmDash CMS](https://github.com/emdash-cms/emdash) to allow for a fully featured frontend editing expereince for documentation instead of using static MDX files on disk.
+A drop-in documentation theme that brings the power of [Starlight](https://github.com/withastro/starlight) documentation to [EmDash CMS](https://github.com/emdash-cms/emdash) to allow for a fully featured frontend editing experience for documentation instead of using static MDX files on disk.

 ## Features